 To apply, you must own a property with equity (the difference between the property’s current value and any outstanding mortgage), as this is used as security for the lender – and the amount you’re able to borrow generally depends on a number of factors:

 - Your credit record

-Homeowner loan rates are also influenced by your credit history (with bad credit holders typically being charged more interest than those with a history of responsible borrowing and timely repayments).
+Homeowner loan rates are also influenced by your credit history (with bad credit holders typically being charged more interest than those with a long history of responsible lending and timely repayments).

-Having a mortgage affects this figure, as your outstanding balance will need to be deducted from the value of your home – leaving you with the equity that the LTV is derived from.
+Having a mortgage affects this figure, as your outstanding balance will need to be deducted from the value of your home – leaving you with the value that the LTV is derived from.

-Fixed interest rates remain at the same level for the duration of the loan, but this may come at the cost of a higher initial rate.
+- Fixed for term rates – These types of interest rates remain at the same level for the duration of the loan, allowing you to budget your monthly outgoings effectively – but this may come at the cost of a higher initial rate

 It’s also highly recommended that you find out everything you can about any fees involved in your loan, as, for many people, finding the best homeowner loans for them can simply come down to the nature and number of additional fees involved.
 Examples include:

 - Valuation fees

 - Disbursement fees (this could include land registry searches)